eastgenomics/eggd_vep/Readme.md

 ## What are the optional inputs for this app?
 - buffer_size [default = 500] : to allow for parallelisation the app recognised the instance type and splits annotation in the amount of available cores.
 The buffer size is the amount of variants VEP will annotate per core.

 > For larger vcfs please consider about the appropriate instance type and buffer size to use.
 ## What does this app output?
-- Annotated vcf with the specified fields mentioned above.
+- Annotated vcf.

 ## Notes
 - Designed to be used as part of Helios workflow for processing Solid Cancer data for GRCh37 so all defaults are based on that.